QOSGroup/qos/docs/install/validator.md

 # Running a Validator Node

-Before setting up your validator node, make sure you've already run a full-node by this [guide](fullnode.md)
+Before setting up your validator node, make sure you've already run a [full-node](fullnode.md).

 Validators are responsible for committing new blocks to the blockchain through consensus.
+To read more about stake mechanism in QOS, go to the [staking doc](../client/validators/all_about_validators.md)

 ## Get Testnet Token